DevOfficial-Client/MiniFeather-Client/README.md

 FreeLook allows you to look around independently without changing the direction your player is facing.

 - Default bind: `Z`
-- Keeps the player's facing direction separate from camera movement
 - Supports **Hold** mode
 - Supports **Toggle** mode
 - Configurable keybind
 - Keybind can be changed or removed
 - Right-click the module to open its settings

-This allows you to look around your surroundings while keeping your movement direction unchanged.
+FreeLook is designed to keep camera movement separate from the player's facing direction while active.

 ---